bmidgley/citizen-scientist/README.md

 Open geothunk.ino in arduino and hit the upload button.

+Power on the board and use your phone to connect to the GeothunkXXX access point.
+In the captive portal screen, set the password for your access point.
+Hit save.

+If you're on the same access point as the sensor, you should be able to see stats for your device by clicking its [geothunk.local](http://geothunk.local) mdns link.

 ## Contributors

 * Brad Midgley wrote the firmware and built the sensor